Night terror: Adults

 Night terrors in adults have been reported in all age ranges.
-Though the symptoms of night terrors in adolescents and adults are similar, the cause, prognosis and treatment are qualitatively different.
-These night terrors can occur each night if the individual does not eat a proper diet, get the appropriate amount or quality of sleep (e.g. sleep apnea), is enduring stressful events, or if he or she remains untreated.
-Adult night terrors are much less common, and often respond to treatments to rectify causes of poor quality or quantity of sleep.
+Although the symptoms of night terrors in adolescents and adults are similar, the cause, prognosis, and treatment of symptoms are qualitatively different.
+These night terrors can occur each night if the individual does not eat a proper diet, get the appropriate amount or quality of sleep (e.g., sleep apnea), endure stressful events, and if they remain untreated.
+Adult night terrors are much less common and often respond to treatments to rectify causes of poor quality or quantity of sleep.
 Night terrors are classified as a mental and behavioral disorder in the ICD.
-A study done about night terrors in adults showed that other psychiatric symptoms were prevalent in most patients experiencing night terrors hinting at the comorbidity of the two.
-There is some evidence of a link between night terrors and hypoglycemia.
+The prevalence of other psychiatric symptoms among most patients has been identified, suggesting potential comorbidity.
+There is also some evidence of a link between night terrors and hypoglycemia.

-When a night terror happens, it is typical for a person to wake up yelling and kicking and to be able to recognize what he or she is saying.
-The person may even run out of the house (more common among adults) which can then lead to violent actions.
+When a night terror happens, it is typical for a person to wake up yelling and kicking and to be able to recognize what they are saying.
+The person may even run out of the house (more common among adults), which can then lead to violent actions.
 It has been found that some adults who have been on a long-term intrathecal clonidine therapy show side effects of night terrors, such as feelings of terror early in the sleep cycle.
 This is due to the possible alteration of cervical/brain clonidine concentration.
 In adults, night terrors can be symptomatic of neurological disease and can be further investigated through an MRI procedure.